tock/tock/doc/syscalls/60000_ambient_temperature.md

 driver number: 0x60000
 ---

-# Humidity
+# Ambient Temperature

 ## Overview

-The humidity driver allows a process to read the ambient humidity from a sensor.
-Humidity is reported in percent at a precision of hundredths of a percent.
+The ambient temperature driver allows a process to read the ambient temperature from a sensor.
+Temperature is reported in degrees centigrate at a precision of hundredths of degrees

 ## Command